The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Top 5 Experiences

-• Historical walk on the labyrinth in Ahmedabad Old Quarter
+- Historical walk in the labyrinth in Ahmedabad Old Quarter

 Best Time to Visit